 To organize the study, I created and regularly updated a wiki page.
 This provided a way for stakeholders to track progress, look up details about the study, and find the results.
 The wiki page serves as a record of the completed study and includes links to the corresponding work ticket in JIRA, the related studies, the prototype, the moderator script, the session recordings, the analysis, the Executive Summary, as well as a recording of the share out meeting – Research study wiki page (send a request to access it).

 Evaluate a workflow for configuring email notifications.
 Validate that users can navigate and create an email notification, specifying details and completing the workflow successfully.

 - Looking at the product’s heatmap, can users successfully navigate to the right area for configuring email notifications?

-- Do users know where to go to start to create a new email notification setting?
+- Can users start to create a new email notification setting?

 - Can users successfully specify a connection, an alarm type, and an email recipient?

 - Do users have sufficient feedback to know that they have completed the task successfully?